mags0ft/wordle-bot/README.md

 ## Feedback format

 The bot will help you to solve fun little Wordle puzzles by making guesses.
-After entering them, you need to provide feedback on the guesses.
+After entering them, you need to provide feedback to the bot on the guesses.

-Feedback format, always write it in front of each letter:
+This is the feedback format used - always write it in front of each letter:

 - `.` = gray
 - `_` = yellow